Bara Brith Mary Berry

 Why you’ll love it

-• Taste of Tradition: Mary Berry’s Bara Brith recipe is a loving tribute to the timeless Welsh fruit tea loaf, delivering authentic flavors that have been cherished for centuries.
+• Taste of Tradition: Mary Berry’s Bara Brith recipe is a loving tribute to the timeless Welsh fruit tea loaf, delivering authentic flavours that have been cherished for centuries.

 • Simple Soaking Technique: Soaking the dried fruits in hot tea adds a unique depth and moistness to the loaf, taking it to a whole new level of deliciousness.